Add these healthy habits to your New Year to start things off right!

 One of the best ways to make sure other healthy habits stay on track is by getting enough hours of sleep at night.
 Sleep plays a vital role in our overall health.
 During sleep, our body restores, both physically and mentally.
 Sleeping helps support healthy brain function.
 Sleep also helps support children’s growth and development, among other important things. (source)

-A few things I do to promote better sleep is to use a lavender spray (I’m not a big essential oils person, but I do LOVE lavender!), play white noise (Thomas uses it too so that helps!), have a cup of decaf tea, and journal at night to get my thoughts on paper instead of racing in my head.
+A few things I do to promote better sleep is to use a lavender spray (I’m not a big essential oils person, but I do LOVE lavender!), play white noise (Thomas uses it too!), take Equilibria CBD Daily Drops (more on that below), have a cup of decaf tea, and journal at night to get my thoughts on paper instead of racing in my head.
 I also sometimes read before bed to try to quiet my mind.
-(If you prefer to diffuse, this is the one I have in my office.)
+(If you prefer to diffuse rather than use a spray, this is the diffuser I have in my office.)

-Thomas made sleep quite a challenge in 2020, but he has gotten much better over the last month.
+Having a toddler makes sleep difficult, but things have gotten MUCH better since his first few months.
 While I’ve learned that having a child means operating at a sleep deficit almost always, he’s 100% worth it.
-And I just try to sleep when I can!
-That involves going to bed earlier than I used to so I can sleep when he is.
+I’ve learned to adjust what I need to when Thomas’s sleep is off.
+That involves going to bed earlier than I used to so I can sleep when he is and also sleeping in more often rather than waking up early to workout.
 Now if I only he and I were better daytime nappers!

 Drink more water